sdkcarlos/artyom.js/README.md

 # Basic usage

 In this section we'll show you different examples of use of Artyom.

 ## With just plain JavaScript

+Artyom is built from plain JavaScript (old-fashion way), where all logic is wrapped with an IIFE without any module loader.
 Example of use with JavaScript:

 ```javascript
 // Add command (Short code artisan way)